Gradient forms and strong solidity of free quantum groups: Coarse properties of the gradient bimodule: IGHS, GHS and GC

 \begin{lem} For some $n \in \mathbb{N}$ let $a_{1}, \ldots, a_n, c_1, \ldots, c_n \in \cA$.
 Then for any $t \geq 0$ the map

 is a completely positive map $\cA \rightarrow M_n(\cM)$.
 Set

 Then the mapping

 is positive.
 Finally, if $(\Phi_t)_{t \geq 0}$ is IGHS (resp.
-GHS) then for every $t > 0$ (resp. $t = 0$) the map \eqref{Eqn=Psi} is Hilbert-Schmidt. \end{lem} \begin{proof} The fact that for any choice of the $c_i$'s in $\cA$ we have
+GHS) then for every $t > 0$ the map \eqref{Eqn=Psi} is Hilbert-Schmidt and converges strongly to $\Theta_0$ as $t \searrow 0$ (resp. for $t = 0$ the map \eqref{Eqn=Psi} is Hilbert-Schmidt). \end{lem} \begin{proof} The fact that for any choice of the $x, a_i, c_i \in \cA$ we have